 EPA History: Noise and the Noise Control Act

-NOTE: In the past, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control.
+NOTE: In the 1970s, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control.
 EPA phased out the office's funding in 1982 as part of a shift in federal noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
-However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were never rescinded by Congress and remain in effect today, although essentially unfunded.
+However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were never rescinded by Congress and remain in effect today, although they are essentially unfunded.